CurlySparkle/ARC9-GSR/README.md

 Current Features:
 - Alot of attachments/customizations (With most of it provided from INS:S, they're just that good looking)
-- Returning of previous attach/customzations choices from GSO
+- Returning of previous attach/customizations choices from GSO
+- Addition of the cut weapons from old versions of CS:GO (Such as the M3 and the Steyr Scout and many others)
 - Overall improved rig (No more floaty hands, these hands are made to hold weapons, not air)
 - Improved overall weapon animations
 - New overall animations for some of the weapons (Courtesy of CturiX & Mytton)